GBIFUruguay/lontra-harvester/lontra-harvester-ui/README.md

-canadensys-harvester-ui
+lontra-harvester-ui
 =======================

-Swing based management tool for the Canadensys harvester.
+Swing based management tool for the lontra harvester.

 This tool allows:
 * Trigger the harvest for a single resource